Anteverted Uterus & Pregnancy – Is It Normal?

 Treatment Options for an Anteverted Uterus

 An anteverted uterus is not a health problem and requires no treatment.
-There are no treatment options available for an anteverted uterus because no treatment is required.
+No treatment options are available for an anteverted uterus because no treatment is required.

-Although the need for treatment is not a concern, you could do the following in order to ensure a good and healthy life.
-The exercises mentioned below may not work for all women and the results can’t be assured, hence one must try these only after consulting with a doctor.
+Although the need for treatment is not a concern, you could do the following to ensure a good and healthy life.
+However, the exercises mentioned below may not work for all women, and the results can’t be assured; hence one must try these only after consulting with a doctor.

 Relax the Pelvis: Lie flat on a mat with your back on the floor and arms by your side.
-Slowly and gradually take a deep breath and along with that lift your hips to about an inch above the floor.
-Maintain this position for about 5 seconds then exhale slowly while coming back to your original comfortable position.
-Repeat this exercise for about 5 more times.
+Then, slowly and gradually, take a deep breath and lift your hips to about an inch above the floor.
+Maintain this position for about 5 seconds, then exhale slowly while returning to your original comfortable position.
+Repeat this exercise about five more times.

 Knee to Chest Exercise: Lie flat on a mat with your back on the floor and knees bent.
 Slowly lift one of your knees and bring it close to the chest with the help of both your hands.
 Maintain this position for about 10-15 seconds and release your foot back to its bent position.
 Repeat the same process with the other knee.